 The Smith hive takes frames that are "standard" apart from shorter lugs.
-It is the cheapest hive with the same capacity as the National, but smaller in length owing to the shorter lugs.
+It is the cheapest hive, with the same capacity as the National, but smaller in length owing to the shorter lugs.
 It is popular in Scotland and the North of England.

-Non-standard B.S and accessories.
+Non-standard B.S. and accessories.

-The "Rose" hive is effectively a National one sized box, about halfway in depth between a National brood box and super.
+The "Rose" hive is effectively a National one sized box, in depth, about halfway between a National brood box and super.

 No open mesh floors were included in British Standards and there has been no standard design emerge, so some are included here for those who wish to make their own.

 Originally written by Dave Cushman.
 Edited and additions by Roger Patterson.